Thomsch/untangling-tools-benchmark/README.md

 pip install -e ../Flexeme
 ```

-If the dependency `pygraphviz` fails to install.
-Visit https://pygraphviz.github.io/documentation/stable/install.html and follow the instructions for your OS.
+If the dependency `pygraphviz` fails to install, visit https://pygraphviz.github.io/documentation/stable/install.html and follow the instructions for your OS.

 3. Run `cp .env-template .env` and fill in the environment variables in `.env`:
     - `DEFECTS4J_HOME`: Location of the Defects4J installation (e.g., `~/defects4j`)